This post may include affiliate links. That means if you click and make a purchase, I may earn a small commission.

-I think among book bloggers, the “best of the year” lists are always among the most anticipated.
-I’ve been loving all the lists rounding up everyone’s favorites, and taking a guess at what my most-read bloggers’ favorites will be.
+I think among book bloggers, the “best books of the year” lists are always among the most anticipated.
+I’ve been loving all the lists rounding up everyone’s best books of 2017, and taking a guess at what my most-read bloggers’ favorites will be.

-As for my favorites, some of these will come as no surprise–they’ve been favorites for many readers and I’m catching up this year.
+As for what’s on my best books of 2017 list, some of these will come as no surprise–they’ve been favorites for many readers and I’m catching up this year.
 A few others are new in 2017.
 No matter when they were released, all are worth the read.

 Linking up with the Broke and the Bookish for Top Ten Tuesday.
 Go read some other best of 2017 lists!